MA in International Studies

 The Master of Arts in International Studies (MAIS) is designed for two kinds of students.
 First, students concurrently pursuing another graduate degree in one of six professional schools at the University: the Foster School of Business Administration, the School of Forest Resources, the School of Law, the School of Marine Affairs, the Evans School of Public Affairs, and the School of Public Health.
 Second, students enter the program after already having gained professional experience or education.
 All graduate students participate in a year-long core series dealing with a broad framework for the study of international issues and institutions.
-In addition, students take a two-course practicum series, and concentrate in two of the following three supplemental foci: regional, professional, or special topics.
 The graduate program requires proficiency in a modern foreign language.
+Students concentrate on two out of three three foci: Regional, Professional, or International Studies Field Focus.

 The International Studies faculty is actively engaged in searches for new cross-regional approaches and transdisciplinary methods that are neither part of the existing academic disciplines nor simple composites of several disciplinary approaches.
 We have funded centers that study ethnic conflict, foreign policy and security issues, and research projects on state-society relations and how empires end.
 We also work with many other departments and area studies programs on campus.

 Applicants must meet basic Graduate School requirements, which include a 3.00 GPA or better in their last 90 quarter (60 semester) graded credits, a baccalaureate degree from an accredited institution, and submission of test results from the general Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT).
 The GMAT is acceptable only for applicants who are concurrently applying to the Business School.
 The Law School Admissions Test is acceptable for applicants who are applying to the School of Law.
 Applicants also must meet all application requirements and deadlines set by the Jackson School and described in its application guidelines.
 Meeting minimum standards, however, does not ensure admission.